“A racing incident.”

 Sabre was back into the lead, now with Grant Ridall’s Porsche on his tail.

-Plaçais crawled his Ferrari back to the pits where huge amounts of times were lost repairing the car.
+Plaçais crawled his Ferrari back to the pits where huge amounts of time were lost repairing the car.
 His worries were far from over however.

-David Jacques, who had stepped into one of the BRM’s last minute, replacing Swede Jacob Frederiksson, could not avoid the massive debris and was equally out of the race.
+David Jaques, who had stepped into one of the BRM’s last minute, replacing Swede Jacob Fredriksson, could not avoid the massive debris and was equally out of the race.

 As all this went on, Ryon had fallen way back with the damage suffered in his cosy come-together with Yves Plaçais as cause.

-Meanwhile, Sabre did a good job of regaining an impressive amount of space between the McLaren and Riddal’s Porsche.
-Grant in turn secured himself of a save cushion over David Jundt, who had quietly snuck into the top three.
+Meanwhile, Sabre did a good job of regaining an impressive amount of space between the McLaren and Riddall’s Porsche.
+Grant in turn secured himself a save cushion over David Jundt, who had quietly snuck into the top three.

 The most animated fight at this stage of the race was the one over fourth place between Steve Parker and Ogonoski.
 The Shadow had indeed escaped the turn tree antics without damage and Ogonoski was now charging back up the field.
 The Shadow closed in on Parker through the twisty first section of the track.
 But on the fast back straight, Parker’s Lola managed to speed away.